AdrianSad/Recipe-app/README.md

 # Recipe-app
-Recipe application using spring framework, H2 and MySQL databases
+Recipe application using spring framework, H2 and MySQL databases, thymeleaf and bootstrap.
+In addition there are severeal tests written using Mockito and JUnit.

 ### Databases Configuration